iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 I take zero credit for any of the information here, I just pulled together what was put out and worked into a unified guide.

-A MASSIVE thanks goes to [baili0411](https://github.com/baili0411) figuring out how to get the Tracker and Livesplit working on the Steam Deck.
+A MASSIVE thanks goes to [baili0411](https://github.com/baili0411) for figuring out how to get the Tracker and Livesplit working on the Steam Deck.

 Another huge shoutout goes to [KHOmega](https://github.com/KHOmega) for maintaining the Linux guides that let me and many others join the rando scene.

 Lastly, a big thank you to all the contributors for the Randomizer and Guide on the [main page](https://tommadness.github.io/KH2Randomizer) for the Randomizer.

+If anything breaks or if you have any issues, sound off in the KH2 Rando discord and we should be able to help or update the guide as needed